Viewer

 • data {htmlelement|url|string|blob}: data

-if the data is a string, it is interpreted as HTML. if the data is an url, the HTML is loaded from the url and set as content. if the data is an HTMLElement, the outerHTML is used as content.
+if the data is a string, it is interpreted as HTML. if the data is a URL, the HTML is loaded from the url and set as content. if the data is an HTMLElement, the outerHTML is used as content.

 setImage(data)